Skip to main content

 The system’s genius lies in its rhythm.
 Hormones are released in bursts, or pulses, a phenomenon known as pulsatility.
 This rhythmic secretion is vital for maintaining the sensitivity of cellular receptors.
 A constant, unyielding signal can lead to receptors becoming desensitized, like a person tuning out a constant, monotonous noise.

 The body’s natural pulsatile release ensures that when a hormonal message arrives, the cells are ready to listen and respond appropriately.
-This principle is central to the and efficacy of any hormonal optimization protocol.
+This principle is central to the long-term safety and efficacy of any hormonal optimization protocol.

 Peptides the Language of Cellular Communication